hshjerry/VideoEspresso/eval/README.md

 ---

-By following this guide, you can adapt the script to work with your own model and perform video-based inference seamlessly!
+By following this guide, you can adapt the script to work with your own model and perform Close-Ended Evaluation seamlessly!